jpgard/tableshift-web/content/pages/datasets.md

 This page describes the benchmark datasets available in TableShift and how to access them.

 To see a detailed list of the individual features for each dataset, please refer to the `tableshift.datasets` module [source](https://github.com/mlfoundations/tableshift).
+The source code for each dataset also links to the documentation for each dataset (which can also be accesssed as the `feature_list.documentation` attribute of any `TabularDataset`).

 To read more about accessing a public credentialized benchmark dataset, see the "Availability & Access" instructions for that dataset, or scroll to the bottom of this page for a summary.